 Early Termination Fee – ensure this is not excessive (if it even applies)

 Monthly Fee – Almost all merchants serviced by card payment processors pay flat rate monthly fee

 How do I Get a Merchant Bank Account?

-Open a merchant account today!
+Open a direct MID today!
 Click here to apply now.
 We will process your information and get back to you with a status update within 4-5 days.

 You can also speak with one our merchant bank account experts if you wish.
 Just call on 1-800-419-1772 and our friendly team of professionals will be delighted to answer all your queries.